 This UWMP/AWMP is divided into seven primary sections.
 Section 1 provides an introduction to the UWMP/AWMP.
 Section 2 describes the Casitas MWD's service area.
 Section 3 defines the Casitas MWD's water uses.
 Section 4 defines the Casitas MWD's water supplies.
 Section 5 defines the Casitas MWD's water supply reliability assessment.
 Section 6 summarizes the Casitas MWD's water shortage contingency planning.
 Section 7 describes Casitas MWD's demand management measures (i.e., water conservation and efficient water management practices).
-A copy of the UWMP checklist is provided in Appendix O.

 This combined UWMP/AWMP is based upon the information required by the Urban Water Management Planning Act and California Agricultural Water Management Planning Act, as coordinated by the California Department of Water Resources (CADWR).
-Format of this
+Format of this UWMP/AWMP follows the DWR's Guidance Manuals for UWMP (2016) and AWMP (2015) to ensure and easily verify that the information presented here meets all of the DWR requirements.